impostorsguides/impostorsguides.github.io/rbenv/part-1/1-j-content.md

  - The `exec` and `fork` commands, and when to use each one
  - What a "process" is
  - How to use Github and the repository's git history to figure out *why* the code is [the way that it is](https://www.youtube.com/watch?v=QXe1PkslirY){:target="_blank" rel="noopener"}.
- - What command substitution is and how to use it

 And possibly more, as well.
 I lost count lol.